What Does A Property Manager Do?

 How Much Does It Cost To Work With A Property Manager?

 The cost of working with a property manager or management company varies by the particular company and location.
-The average cost is usually between 8% – 12% of the property’s overall monthly rental income.
+The average cost is usually 8% – 12% of the property’s overall monthly rental income.

 Besides a percentage-based management fee, you might also pay the following costs to work with a property manager.